 If you’re feeling a little more energetic, Cape Point Nature Reserve offers a variety of walks, including an easy amble to some of the many shipwrecks on this ruggedly beautiful coastline.
-Having channelled your inner beachcomber, you can restore blood-sugar levels at the newly refurbished Two Oceans Restaurant overlooking Cape Point, which has 4.5 stars on Tripadvisor.
+Having channelled your inner beachcomber, you can restore blood-sugar levels at the Two Oceans Restaurant overlooking Cape Point, which has 4.5 stars on Tripadvisor.
 Guests have lauded its seafood, although vegan and vegetarian options are also available.

-Spring is a good time to explore Cape Point’s many walking trails: it may not have the profusion of flowers that you’d see up the West Coast, but the area explodes with colour nevertheless, a reminder that the Cape floristic region contains around 9 600 species, most of which are found nowhere else in the world.
+Explore Cape Point’s many walking trails: it may not have the profusion of flowers that you’d see up the West Coast, but the area explodes with colour nevertheless, a reminder that the Cape floristic region contains around 9 600 species, most of which are found nowhere else in the world.

 You also might like: 5 of the best Cape Town picnic spots

 Durban’s Green Corridor network offers a variety of walks to explore the city’s nature and culture, with walks ranging from 2km to more than 25km.
 You can discover, for example, the biodiversity of the mangroves along the uMgeni River.
 Once you’re in the Beachwood Mangrove Reserve, wildlife – including fiddler crabs, mudskippers and even crocodiles – abounds.

 You also might like: Top 10 Estuaries in KZN to Explore During Your Next Trip